-Calcium Blood Test: Uses, Preparation and Results
+Calcium Blood Test: Cost, Procedure, Normal Range, and Risk

-The quantity of calcium in your blood is measured by a calcium blood test.
+A calcium blood test measures the quantity of calcium in your blood.
 Too high or too low calcium in the blood can indicate a variety of medical issues, including bone disease, thyroid illness, parathyroid abnormalities, kidney disease, and others.

 One of the most vital elements in your body is calcium.
 Your blood contains around 1% of the calcium in your body.
 The rest is held in your bones and teeth.
 The appropriate quantity of calcium in your blood is required for your neurons, muscles, and heart to function properly.
 It also aids blood vessels' movement throughout the body and releases hormones that impact various bodily processes.